Ulyanov-programmer/gameStore/README.md

-A multi-page online store website adapted from the tablet version for all resolutions.
+The multi-page online store website adapted from the tablet version for all resolutions.

 Contains the implementation of using the JustValidate plugin.